Michaelpalacce/HomeLab/README.md

 me to commit `SimpleSecrets` to git, while not exposing anything to the internet.

 # Backup ( Velero )
-Velero allows me to backup selected namespaces and ( with the help of restic ) ship the data to different sources.
+Velero allows me to back up selected namespaces and ( with the help of restic ) ship the data to different sources.
 In my case I'm using the velero AWS plugin.

-The velero backup runs on a schedule every day during the evening hours.
+The velero backup runs on a schedule every day during the evening hours and I pay around ~ $4 each month

 # What if I don't want to use Flux
 Well it's absolutely fine.
-You can go to `Helm/apps` and install any app you want ( e.g. `helm install media media -n media --create-namespace ).
-However things like ingress, cert-management, storage are handled only via Flux.
-Information on the helm chart that is used can be found in the ` helm-release.yaml` for the specific service.
+You can go to `Helm/apps` and install any app you want ( e.g. `helm install media media -n media --create-namespace` ).
+However things like ingress, cert-management, longhorn are handled only via Flux.
+Information on the helm chart that is used can be found in the `helm-release.yaml` for the specific service.
 Let's look at an example:
 ~~~yaml
 ---
 apiVersion: helm.toolkit.fluxcd.io/v2beta1